TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/GeneralInformation/Typo3Versions/Index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 TYPO3 CMS uses a principle of major, minor and revision numbers for individual releases.
-For example, in release 4.6.0 the major version is 4, the minor version is 6 and the revision is 0.
+For example, in release 4.7.0 the major version is 4, the minor version is 7 and the revision is 0.
 When considering the major and minor numbers, support and security fixes are provided for the current release as well as the two preceding releases.
-For example, when version 4.6.x was the current release, versions 4.5.x and 4.4.x were still actively supported, including security updates.
+For example, when version 4.7.x was the current release, versions 4.6.x and 4.5.x were still actively supported, including security updates.

 This schema also applies to TYPO3 CMS version 6.0.0 and above.
 Please note that TYPO3 CMS version 5 never existed as explained in an